6 surprising ways hepatitis C causes foot pain & problems

 Hep C infection can cause many different symptoms affecting the feet & ankles including, burning, tingling, itching and pain.

 Hepatitis C is a viral infection causing chronic liver disease.
 Hep C can be a mild, temporary sickness or a severe life-long infection.
+Liver disease can cause foot pain whether or not hepatitis C is involved.

 Some patients with HCV have no symptoms, while others suffer from a wide range of painful and dangerous conditions as a result of the infection.
 A commonly recognized symptom is skin rash (there is more than one type associated with hep C) which can appear on the feet, ankles and elsewhere on the body.